Frequently Asked Questions

 Can I request a visit 24/7?

-It is our philosophy to offer service 24h/7.
-As more doctors register into our platform to become providers, we feel this goal will be reached.
+It is our philosophy to offer services 24/7.
+As more doctors register with our platform, we feel this goal will be reached.
+Please note, however, that doctors may increase their fees for after-hours visits.

 Do you match patients with other Medical related services?